srajana/learning-antonyms-ppdb/baselines/labels/readme.txt

 1) labelled_antonyms.txt: Labelled pairs
-2) filtered_antonyms.txt: Pairs whose phrases are contained in the vocabulary (wikiEntities.txt)
+2) filtered_labelled_antonyms.txt: Pairs whose phrases are contained in the vocabulary (wikiEntities.txt)
+3) filtered_binary_antonyms.txt: Labels are True and False
-3) vocabulary.txt: All the phrases from all of the antonym pairs obtained from PPDB
+4) vocabulary.txt: All the phrases from all of the antonym pairs obtained from PPDB
-4) labelled_antonyms_corrected.txt: Replaced '_' character with ' ' from multi-word phrases in labelled_antonyms.txt
-5) vocabulary_corrected.txt: Replaced '_' character with ' ' from multi-word phrases in vocabulary.txt